slightlynybbled/tkmats/readme.md

-# Tk-Automated Test Environment (TkATE)
+# Tk Manufacturing Automated Test System (TkMATS)

-The [Automated Test Environment](https://github.com/slightlynybbled/ate) is a Python library which provides useful structure for test creation and execution, but does not provide a user-defined method of controlling that test environment.
+The [Manufacturing Automated Test System](https://github.com/slightlynybbled/mats) is a Python library which provides useful structure for test creation and execution, but does not provide a user-defined method of controlling that test environment.
 The purpose of this project is to provide the start button and to provide visual feedback as to the actual test that is executing.
 The